 United Methodist Communities recognizes that hospital and rehabilitation patients may not be ready or wish to return home upon discharge.
 Ideally, rehabilitation should occur in the least restrictive environment to support overall recovery and wellness.
 Sometimes, going home can limit recovery for various reasons.

-A new UMC service, Transitions, bridges the recovery of such individuals at The Shores.
+Transitions bridges the recovery of such individuals at The Shores.
 It supports the goal of returning to a home environment for the long-term.
 Transitions’ care and service options support shorter hospital lengths of stay, decrease emergency department use and reduce patient re-admissions.

 Transitions’ clients receive the appropriate care, including clinical, psycho-social, emotional and dietitian services; rehabilitation therapies; social engagement; wellness programming; home environment assessments; and transitional care to home with follow-up.
 Stays usually last between one and six weeks.